notinu/neptune/docs/doc/db-cannon/index.md

 # DB Cannon

-DB Cannon is a reliable _TSD &rarr; 2xTST_ opener.
+DB Cannon is a reliable _TSD &rarr; 2xTST Tower_ opener.
 It was discovered May 2024.

 ## 1<sup>st</sup> Bag {#bag-1}

 ![First bag](./2.gif){width=150px}

-This can be stacked with $56.51 \%$ of bags.
+This shape can be stacked with $56.51 \%$ of bags.
 With the mirrored setup, the probability rises to $71.11 \%$.

 ## 2<sup>nd</sup> Bag {#bag-2}